halcon74/unsymlink-lib-perl-INC-patch/README.md

 orphan dirs/files (not owned by any package) that will be kept in /usr/local/lib64/:
         perl5

-#### This would help to preserve perl modules, installed manually or via CPAN (not to run manually
+#### This helps to preserve perl modules, installed manually or via CPAN (not to run manually
 `mv /usr/local/lib/perl5 /usr/local/lib64`
 #### after the migrating).